arnau/seachess/corpus/projects/some-thing.md

 ---
 # Some Thing

-A tool to to manage “some“ collections.
+A tool to manage “some“ collections.

 <!-- body -->